 The biggest difference is the fact that you don’t need to wear a headset.
 Our technology also enables a unique shared social experience, where people gather around and interact with genuine face to face communication.

-The Voxiebox VX1 is our developer kit.
-It will be available for pre-order soon.
-If you are interested then please fill out the form here.
+The Voxon VX1 is our developer kit and is now available to order.
+If you are interested then please fill out the form on the Community page.

 Yes.
 Sign up here, download our SDK and you can start coding immediately!
 We will be posting more documentation and tutorials over the coming months.

 The Voxon VX1 SDK runs on Windows, and as such is compatible with a wide range of input devices such as Leap Motion, Kinect, Emotiv, RealSense and many other Hardware devices.
 Do you want to make a thought controlled holographic version of your own brain that glows according to neural activity?
 No problem, you can do that with the Voxon VX1.

 Out of the box, you can explore some of preinstalled software.
 This includes games (compatible with XBox controllers), a 3D model and animation viewer, a map viewer, a mathematical formula visualiser and many more.
 You can get started by developing your own animated content, or if you are feeling more adventurous, you can dive into programming you own games and apps using the supplied code examples to get you started.